vsivsi/meteor-file-collection/README.md

 *    `obj.method` - `<string>`  The HTTP request method to define, one of `get`, `post`, `put`, or `delete`.
 *    `obj.path` - `<string>`  An [express.js style](http://expressjs.com/4x/api.html#req.params) route path with parameters.
 This path will be added to the path specified by `options.baseURL`.
 *    `obj.lookup` - `<function>`  A function that is called when an HTTP request matches the `method` and `path`.
 It is provided with the values of the route parameters and any URL query parameters, and it should return a mongoDB query object which can be used to find a file that matches those parameters.
+For POST requests, it is also provided any with MIME/multipart parameters and other file information from the multipart headers.
+*    `obj.handler` - `<function>` OPTIONAL!
+This is an advanced feature that allows the developer to provide a custom "express.js style" request handler to satisfy requests for this specific request interface.
+For an example of how this works, please see the resumable.js upload support implementation in the source file `resumable_server.coffee`.

 When arranging http interface definition objects in the array provided to `options.http`, be sure to put more specific paths for a given HTTP method before more general ones.
 For example: `\hash\:md5` should come before `\:filename\:_id` because `"hash"` would match to filename, and so `\hash\:md5` would never match if it came second.
 Obviously this is a contrived example to demonstrate that order is significant.